Humpback Whale (Megaptera novaeangliae)

 STATUS IN CANADA

-The humpback whale is designated as Threatened by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+In 2011, the humpback whale was downlisted from Threatened to Special Concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

 COSEWIC’s assessment of the North Pacific population of humpback whales is as follows: